Bayesian inference for aggregated Hawkes processes: Simulations

-First, we investigate how results from our model that uses aggregated data compare to the results from the gold standard approach (denoted by $\Delta^t = 0$). \cref{tab:sim_temporal} shows the average estimate (posterior mean), average length of 95\% credible interval, and coverage rate for each parameter under the different aggregations.
-For space considerations we include results for $\mu = 0.3, \alpha = 0.7$ (referred to as {\it parameter set 1}), and $\mu = \alpha = 0.5$ (referred to as {\it parameter sets 2}) here, and results for the other parameter choices are shown in \cref{sec: sim_t}.
-For all parameter sets, the estimates and credible interval lengths for $\mu$ and $\alpha$ are largely unaffected by the data's temporal aggregation.
+First, we investigate how results from our model that uses aggregated data compare to the results from the gold standard approach ($\Delta^t = 0$). \cref{tab:sim_temporal} shows the average estimate (posterior mean), average length of 95\% credible interval, and coverage rate for each parameter under the different aggregations.
+For space considerations, we include results for $\mu = 0.3, \alpha = 0.7$ (referred to as {\it parameter set 1}), and $\mu = \alpha = 0.5$ (referred to as {\it parameter set 2}) here, and results for the other parameter choices are shown in \cref{sec: sim_t}.
+For all parameter sets, the estimates and credible interval lengths for $\mu$ and $\alpha$ are generally unaffected by the data's temporal aggregation, especially for aggregation size less than or equal to 2.
 On the other hand, the credible interval length for $\beta$ is on average wider, and the estimate of $\beta$ is on average larger for coarser temporal aggregations.
-The efficiency loss in estimating $\beta$ is expected for larger aggregations, since coarser temporal aggregations would result to fewer parent-offspring pairs that fall at different temporal bins.
+The efficiency loss in estimating $\beta$ is expected for larger aggregations, since coarser temporal aggregations would result in fewer parent-offspring pairs that fall at different temporal bins.
 The coarseness of the temporal aggregation has a larger effect for $\beta$ under smaller values of $\alpha$.
-This is also expected as data sets with a smaller value of $\alpha$ contain fewer offsprings, and as a result, even fewer parent-offspring pairs in separate bins.
-These simulation results are in agreement with our theoretical identifiability results where we found that the information to estimate the parameters of the excitation function is in the parent-offspring pairs that are in different bins.
-The efficiency loss with larger temporal aggregations is alleviated in the presence of spatial information, as we illustrate in \cref{subsec: spatio-temporal sim}.
+This is also expected as data sets with a smaller value of $\alpha$ contain fewer offspring, and as a result, even fewer parent-offspring pairs in separate bins.
+Moreover, we observe an increase in bias and a drop in coverage rate for parameter $\beta$ in scenarios with a small $\alpha$ and a large aggregation size.
+This could be attributed to insufficient information in the data, leading to a posterior distribution that is heavily influenced by the prior.
+These simulation results are in agreement with our theoretical identifiability results where we found that the information to estimate the parameters of the excitation function lies in the parent-offspring pairs that are in different bins.
+Therefore, researchers can investigate whether there is indication that the parameters of the excitation function are not well-estimable based on the observed aggregated data by investigating the number of parent-offspring pairs in different bins across MCMC samples, as we do in \cref{sec:application}.
+The efficiency loss and bias with larger temporal aggregations is alleviated in the presence of spatial information (see \cref{subsec: spatio-temporal sim}).